Kong/public-shared-actions/security-actions/sca/README.md

 ## Action implemented

-- [Scan Docker Image](./scan-docker-image/action.yml) is a action for container SCA image scanning and CIS benchmarks.
-The action produces an SBOM, CVE, and CIS benchmark scanning and reports for a given image.
+- [SCA](./sca/action.yml) is a unified action for composition analysis.
+The action produces an SBOM, CVE reports for a given image / directory / file.
   - Tools used:
     - [syft](https://github.com/anchore/syft) generates a Software Bill of Materials (SBOM)
-    - [grype](https://github.com/anchore/grype) vulnerability scanner for container images
+    - [grype](https://github.com/anchore/grype) vulnerability scanner for CVE analysis

-    - [trivy](https://github.com/aquasecurity/trivy) compliance scanner for docker-cis
+### Scan

-### Scan Docker Image
+- Use [SCA](./sca/action.yml) for directories and files
 - Use [SCAN-DOCKER-IMAGE](./scan-docker-image/action.yml) for docker images

 #### SBOM Generation Working